microsoft/AzureSynapseEndToEndDemo/Exercise03-Patients/README.md

 ![image](https://user-images.githubusercontent.com/59613090/193136231-4a965468-3d2e-4f24-80a3-c76d0bd8a387.png)

-* We plan to eventually load this data into Dedicated SQL Pool across 2 tables.
+* We plan to eventually load this data into Dedicated SQL Pool across 2 tables representing Patient Addresses and Patient Indentifiers.
 We need to extract the data needed for each table, clean it, and write it back to ADLS.
-The second activity in our pipeline handles all of this in a single Synapse Spark Notebook.
+The second activity in our pipeline handles all of this inside a Data Flow Activity.
+This could have been done in a Spark notebook like the previous 2 activities, but this will let you compare the two methods.
 ![image](https://user-images.githubusercontent.com/59613090/193136520-d0bcbab6-fc6f-4896-8ab4-19798833c384.png)